Minions (film): Legacy

 In the years following its release, Minions has remained an enduringly popular film of the Despicable Me franchise.
 It is popular globally, inspiring Internet memes.
 The film's headlining trio appeared at the 88th Academy Awards in 2016, in which they presented Best Animated Short Film.
 During his presentation for Best Picture, English comedian Sacha Baron Cohen called the characters "hard-working little yellow people with tiny dongs" in response to the lack of diversity.
 Coffin stated in 2024 that Minionss box-office take made successful through marketing rather than quality, but he expressed displeasure over the final film.
 That August, Renaud felt that Minions should not be remade into its live-action adaptation, which was considered to have a different take and could diminish the characters' popularity.

-Sequels
+Sequel and prequel

 Minionss success spawned the Minions film series, beginning with its sequel Minions: The Rise of Gru (2022).
 In the film, an eleven-year-old Gru plans to become a supervillain with the help of his Minions, which leads to a showdown with a malevolent team, the Vicious 6.
 It achieved similar financial and critical success as the first two Despicable Me films.
-A third Minions film is scheduled to be released in 2026.
+A third film, Minions & Monsters, was released in July 2026.